Poongsan103140.KS

 Revenue mechanics differ sharply between the two divisions.
 In copper, Poongsan purchases refined metal and scrap, rolls and processes it into sheets, strips, rods, and coin blanks, and prices output as the exchange-traded metal cost plus a fabrication margin, so reported results absorb inventory effects when copper prices move.
 Coin blanks add a specialized, relationship-driven layer, with national mints qualifying suppliers slowly and reordering for years.
 In defense, the company produces ammunition across calibers under procurement contracts with the Korean military and approved export customers, where volumes follow government budgets and geopolitical demand rather than industrial cycles.
 The two businesses share metallurgical expertise, giving the pairing its industrial logic.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Poongsan →
+Commission a full SEC-based report on Poongsan →

 Poongsan coverage